CardinalKit/CardinalKit/README.md

 Feel free to join our Slack community or attend one of our workshops or buildathons for help customizing your app!
 Learn more at https://cardinalkit.org.

+## How to Cite

+If you use CardinalKit in your research, please cite:

+Hittle, M. (2018). *CardinalKit: An Open, Interoperable Framework for Digital Health Application Development* (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.17620129

 ## Contribute to CardinalKit

 Head on over to https://cardinalkit.org/ to get onboarded to our open source community ⚡️